"Web of Intrigue"

 ALONG CAME A SPIDER contains some foul language and subject matter that deserves an extreme caution.
 MOVIEGUIDE® also hopes that the crafty villain in this movie won’t inspire anyone to try to commit their own “crime of the century” in real life.
 Thus, although its moral worldview contains many scenes of courage and bravery as officers attempt to rescue a young abducted girl and protect others, its web of intrigue requires a finely tuned sense of media discernment.

+In ALONG CAME A SPIDER, Morgan Freeman returns as Dr. Alex Cross from the best-selling James Patterson novel.
+Cross, a retired police detective, teams with Secret Service Agent Jezzie Flannigan to match wits with a diabolical criminal in an apparent kidnapping case.
+Seeking redemption from previous failures, the hero and heroine join to fight their adversary, who is intent on committing “the crime of the century.”
 ALONG CAME A SPIDER may thrill audiences with its twists and turns and compelling characters.
 Freeman as Dr. Cross, Monica Potter as Agent Flannigan, Mika Boorem as the kidnapped girl, and Michael Wincott as the villain work well together to create an suspenseful story.
 Unlike the first movie featuring Dr. Cross, KISS THE GIRLS, Director Lee Tamahori and Screenwriter Marc Moss take the best from the novel and throw in some surprises.
 ALONG CAME A SPIDER includes some strong foul language and dark subject matter, however, that deserves a strong caution.
 Thus, although its moral worldview contains many scenes of courage and bravery as officers attempt to rescue a young abducted girl and protect others, its web of intrigue requires a finely tuned sense of media wisdom